Katija Dragojevic: Career

 Born in Stockholm, the young Dragojevic attended Adolf Fredrik's Music School there and sang in Adolf Fredrik's Girls Choir.
 She received her professional training at the college of music in Stockholm and at the Guildhall School of Music and Drama in London.

 The debut took place in October 2000 as Kristina in Janáček's The Makropulos Affair at La Monnaie in Brussels.
 In 2012, she made her debut at La Scala in Milan as Cherubino in The Marriage of Figaro.
-At the Royal Opera Stockholm, she has also sung Cherubino, a page in Salome and Meg Page in Verdi's Falstaff.
+At the Royal Swedish Opera, she has also sung Cherubino, a page in Salome and Meg Page in Verdi's Falstaff.

 On the concert stage, Dragojevic has appeared with orchestras such as the Swedish Radio Symphony Orchestra, the Malmö Symphony Orchestra, the Gulbenkian Orchestra in Lisbon, the NDR Symphony Orchestra in Hamburg and the Bavarian Radio Symphony Orchestra in Munich in works like Bach's Magnificat, Mozart's C Minor Mass and Mahler's Des Knaben Wunderhorn.
 She has worked with conductors such as Ivor Bolton, Daniel Harding, Andris Nelsons, Thomas Hengelbrock, Manfred Honeck and Robin Ticciati.